-(1) Whether or not the proposed use is consistent with all the requirements of the zoning district in which it is located, including required parking, loading areas, setbacks and transitional buffers.
-Applicant: Yes.
-Staff: Yes, the current development on the subject property complies with all the basic requirements of R-P zoning.
+(1) Is the proposed use consistent with all the requirements of the zoning district in which it is located, including required parking, loading areas, setbacks and transitional buffers.
+Applicant: See attached site plan and Letter of Intent.
+Staff: No. The proposed site plan generally complies with the requirements of C-C zoning, but will need a planted buffer yard along its N property line.
+However, the proposed site plan and building design does not meet all of the BUCOD requirements, and it is likely some Variances to these requirements will be needed.
 (2) Compatibility of the proposed use with land uses on adjacent properties, including the size, scale and massing of buildings and lots.
-Applicant: Yes.
-Staff: Yes.
-Magnitude of the proposed use is compatible and a little less intensive than surrounding uses.
+Applicant: An existing car wash is located across the street from this site.
+Staff: No. There is an existing car wash across the street to the south.
+However, all of the abutting land uses on the north side of Baytree are residential.
 (3) Adequacy of the ingress and egress to the subject property, and to all proposed buildings, structures, and uses thereon, including the traffic impact of the proposed use on the capacity and safety of public streets providing access to the subject site.
-Applicant: Yes.
-Staff: Yes, existing ingress and egress to the property is adequate.
-(4) Adequacy of other public facilities and services, including stormwater management, schools, parks, sidewalks, and utilities to serve the proposed use.
-Applicant: There is no impact to public facilities and serices